Uberspace/lab/source/guide_puma.rst

 Setup .htaccess
 ---------------

-Create the file ``~/html/.htaccess`` with the following content to forward requests from the outside to Puma:
+Create the file ``~/html/.htaccess`` with the following content to forward requests from the outside to Puma.
+Adapt the highlighted lines to your setup.

 .. code-block:: none
+  :emphasize-lines: 4

   DirectoryIndex disabled